wtraylor/modular_megafauna_model/paper.md

 # Summary

-The Modular Megafauna Model (MMM) simulates populations of large, terrestrial herbivores (“megafauna”) through space and time.
+The Modular Megafauna Model (MMM) simulates populations of large, terrestrial herbivores (megafauna) through space and time.

 Herbivore cohorts feed, grow, reproduce, and die in daily simulation cycles.
 Based on these physiological processes herbivore numbers rise and fall dynamically.